-(b) With respect to A security interest in goods covered by a certificate of title issued by this State, a secured party may perfect a security interest in the goods by may be perfected by the secured party's taking possession of the collateral goods only in the circumstances described in Section 9-316(e).

-(c) With respect to collateral other than certificated securities and goods covered by a document, a secured party acquires takes possession of collateral in the possession of a person other than the debtor, the secured party, or a lessee of the collateral from the debtor in the ordinary course of the debtor's business, when:

-(1) the person in possession authenticates a record acknowledging that it holds possession of the collateral for the secured party's benefit; or

-(2) the person takes possession of the collateral after having authenticated a record acknowledging that it will hold possession of collateral for the secured party's benefit.

-(d) A security interest is perfected by possession when the secured party takes possession and remains perfected by possession only while the secured party retains possession.

-(e) A security interest in a certificated security in registered form is perfected by delivery when delivery of the certificated security occurs under Section 8-301 and remains perfected by delivery until the debtor obtains possession of the security certificate.

-( $\underline{f}$ ) A person in possession of collateral is not required to acknowledge that it holds possession for a secured party's benefit.

-(g) If a person acknowledges that it holds possession for the secured party's benefit:

-(1) the acknowledgment is effective under subsection (c) or Section 8-301(a), even if the acknowledgment violates the rights of a debtor; and

-(2) unless the person otherwise agrees or other law other than this article otherwise provides, the person does not owe any duty to the secured party and is not required to confirm the acknowledgment to another person.
+- (b) With respect to goods covered by a certificate of title issued by this State, a secured party may perfect a security interest in the goods by taking possession of the goods only in the circumstances described in Section 9-316(e). - (c) With respect to collateral other than certificated securities and goods covered by a document, a secured party takes possession of collateral in the possession of a person other than the debtor, the secured party, or a lessee of the collateral from the debtor in the ordinary course of the debtor's business, when: - (1) the person in possession authenticates a record acknowledging that it holds possession of the collateral for the secured party's benefit; or - (2) the person takes possession of the collateral after having authenticated a record acknowledging that it will hold possession of collateral for the secured party's benefit. - (d) If perfection of a security interest depends upon possession of the collateral by a secured party, perfection occurs no earlier than the time the secured party takes possession and continues only while the secured party retains possession. - (e) A security interest in a certificated security in registered form is perfected by delivery when delivery of the certificated security occurs under Section 8-301 and remains perfected by delivery until the debtor obtains possession of the security certificate. - (f) A person in possession of collateral is not required to acknowledge that it holds possession for a secured party's benefit. - (g) If a person acknowledges that it holds possession for the secured party's benefit: - (1) the acknowledgment is effective under subsection (c) or Section 8-301(a), even if the acknowledgment violates the rights of a debtor; and - (2) unless the person otherwise agrees or law other than this article otherwise provides, the person does not owe any duty to the secured party and is not required to confirm the acknowledgment to another person.

-(h) A secured party that has having possession of collateral does not relinquish possession by delivering the collateral to a person other than the debtor or a lessee of the collateral from the debtor in the ordinary course of the debtor's business if the person was instructed before the delivery or is instructed contemporaneously with the delivery:

-(1) to hold possession of the collateral for the secured party's benefit; or

-(2) to redeliver the collateral to the secured party.

-(i) A secured party does not relinquish possession under subsection (h), even if the delivery violates the rights of a debtor.
-A person to whom which collateral is delivered under subsection (h) does not owe any duty to the secured party and is not required to confirm the delivery to another person unless the person otherwise agrees or other law other than this article otherwise provides.
+- (h) A secured party having possession of collateral does not relinquish possession by delivering the collateral to a person other than the debtor or a lessee of the collateral from the debtor in the ordinary course of the debtor's business if the person was instructed before the delivery or is instructed contemporaneously with the delivery: - (1) to hold possession of the collateral for the secured party's benefit; or - (2) to redeliver the collateral to the secured party. - (i) A secured party does not relinquish possession, even if a delivery under subsection (h) violates the rights of a debtor.
+A person to which collateral is delivered under subsection (h) does not owe any duty to the secured party and is not required to confirm the delivery to another person unless the person otherwise agrees or law other than this article otherwise provides.

-SECTION 9-314 9-312.
+SECTION 9-314.
 PERFECTION BY CONTROL.